 If you get into a moped accident in Colorado, you may have grounds for a claim against the at-fault driver.
 First, identify who or what caused the crash.
 Then, file a claim with that party’s auto insurance company.
 You may claim property damages, personal injuries, medical costs, lost wages and other damages depending on the situation.
 The insurance company will offer a settlement if it agrees its policyholder was responsible for the crash.

-You might have to hire an accident attorney in Denver if an insurance company unfairly denies your claim.
+You might have to hire an Denver accident attorney if an insurance company unfairly denies your claim.
 A common reason for settlement denial is the comparative fault defense; the insurance company alleges you were more than half at fault for the collision, barring you from recovery.
 A Denver personal injury attorney could help you protect your rights and seek justice after a serious moped crash in Colorado.